wlonk/arcadia/arcadia.md

 ### A spell to change a man's appearance

 ### A spell to enter dreams

+This spell allows the magician to spiritually enter the dreams of another, in search of understanding, healing, or something yet more esoteric.

+To cast this spell:

+  * Be beside the sleeper.
+(Required.)
+  * A web of red string around the sleeper.
+  * Breathe in their exhalation.
+  * A sharpened rod of holly left under their pillow.
+  * Sing a lullaby.

+Outcomes:

+  * Spades: You are not haunted by the dream after returning.
+  * Hearts: The metaphors of the dream are clear to you.
+  * Clubs: You do not pull anything back with you from the depths of the dream.
+  * Diamonds: you can navigate the dream quickly, in no more than an instant.

+To protect against this spell, sleep with a cat or a nightingale in the room.

 ### A spell to summon the spirit of a dead person